rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ```

 ### <a name="log-event"></a>#7 Logging events
 Logging events initiates the display of a campaign whenever a specific event or a set of events occur.
-Call the `logEvent` method at appropriate locations in your app.
+Call the `logEvent` method at appropriate locations in your app and based on your use-case.

 For each logged event, SDK will match it with the ongoing campaign's triggers that are configured in the Dashboard.
 Once all of the required events are logged by the app, the campaign will be displayed in the current registered activity.
 If no activity is registered, it will be displayed in the next registered activity.